Kodiologist/Citematic/README.rst

-Citematic::Get uses EBSCOhost_, the `Library of Congress`_, IDEAS_ (i.e., RePEc_), and CrossRef_ to get bibliographic data for search terms.
-In the case of EBSCOhost, it also tries to get full-text URLs.
-It returns at most one result per invocation, so if you aren't looking for a specific item, you're probably better off with the web interfaces.
+Citematic::Get uses Google Scholar, the Library of Congress's online catalog, CrossRef_, and a variety of other websites (including PubMed, APA PsycNET, JSTOR, and ERIC) to get bibliographic data for search terms, completely avoiding paywalls.
+It returns at most one result per invocation, so if you aren't looking for a specific item, you're probably better off with web interfaces.
+It does elaborate work to get exactly correct APA style (by both cleaning the input bibliographic data and tweaking the output references-section entries), and has test cases for over 100 items, including journal articles, book chapters, and entire books.

 The actual output of the ``get`` function provided by Citematic::Get is a nested data structure of `Citation Style Language`_ 1.0 variables (as specified in `the input data schema`__, except that no ``id`` is provided).
-The included Python module "quickbib" uses citeproc-py_ to generate bibliographies from CSL data using `any CSL style you like`__ (but with special support for APA style).
+The included Python module "quickbib" uses citeproc-py_ to generate bibliographies from CSL data using `any CSL style you like`__ (but with special support for APA style, because neither CSL nor citeproc-py can get it 100% right with only their built-in features).
 Citematic::QuickBib provides a Perl interface to quickbib, and the Perl script ``cite`` provides a handy command-line interface to the whole mess.
 Finally, Citematic::Get also has a function ``digest_ris`` for parsing `RIS`_, and the Python module "citematic_coins" has a function ``coins`` to generate `ContextObjects in Spans`_ (COinS) from CSL input data.

 .. __: https://github.com/citation-style-language/schema/blob/master/csl-data.json
 .. __: http://zotero.org/styles